This article includes links which we may receive compensation for if you click, at no cost to you.

 How Much Can You Earn as a Virtual Assistant?

-If you’re asking yourself, “how much does a virtual assistant make per hour?”, the truth is that there’s no one single answer.
+If you’re asking yourself, “how much does a virtual assistant make per hour?”, the truth is that there’s the pay range varies significantly based on your experience and your client.

 One of the most appealing things about being a freelancer that you’re the boss – meaning you decide how much to charge your clients for the services you offer.